Chemical Burns of the Eye in Children

 longer depending on the type of chemical burn.
 Your child may get local numbing

-(anesthetic) drops into his or her eye to help ease the pain.
-The eye is often held
+(anesthetic) drops into their eye to help ease the pain.
+The eye is often held open

-with a tool to make sure the saline gets into the eye.
-Some children may need to be
+a tool to make sure the saline gets into the eye.
+Some children may need to be sedated

-sedated or placed under general anesthesia.
-Depending on the severity of the chemical
+or placed under general anesthesia.
+Depending on the severity of the chemical burn,

-burn, your child may need multiple eye drops several times each day for weeks or even
+child may need multiple eye drops several times each day for weeks or even months.

 Complications